Meet Our DoctorElsa de Menezes Fernandes

-The diagnosis of uterine fibroids involves a pelvic examination, followed by ultrasound evaluation.
-Other imaging techniques such as MRI scan and CT scan may also be employed.
+The diagnosis of uterine fibroids involves a pelvic examination, followed by an ultrasound evaluation.
+Other imaging techniques such as MRI scans and CT scans may also be employed.

 Different methods are being used for managing uterine fibroids.
 Surgery is considered the best modality of treatment.
 The common surgeries performed for the management of fibroids include:

-Non-surgical methods comprising of steroidal medication are also used to stabilise the oestrogen levels in the body.
+Non-surgical methods comprising steroidal medication are also used to stabilise the oestrogen levels in the body.

 Risks during pregnancy